tstuefe/JEP387/jep.md

 - In scenarios not involving class unloading we should see a small to moderate decrease in committed Metaspace.
 Under no circumstances should we require more Metaspace.

+- We should be backward compatible in terms of memory usage.
+In no case should we now use more memory than we did before.
+In other words, existing installations which manually set Metaspace size (`MaxMetaspaceSize`, `CompressedClassSpaceSize`) should not be disturbed, e.g. suddenly receive OOMs, as a result of this work.

 Motivation
 ----------